 Cem Güneri received his BSc degree from the Middle East Technical University and PhD degree from Louisiana State University, both in Mathematics.
 His research areas can be summarized as finite fields and curves defined over them, algebraic coding theory and certain cryptographic applications.
 As part of the research group at Sabancı University on these areas, and together with various national and international partners, he carried out active research and graduated 5 PhD and 7 MSc students.

-He has been an Executive Board member of the Turkish Mathematical Society since 2010.
+He was an Executive Board member of the Turkish Mathematical Society between 2010 and 2018.
 He is a member of Turkish Mathematical Society, American Mathematical Society and the Society for Industrial and Applied Mathematics.